allyourbankarebelongtous/pleb-vpn/README.md

 not accidentally release your home IP (called a killswitch).

-Pleb-VPN also provides easy Raspiblitz menu access to install and configure WireGuard, a private VPN service that will run through the VPS encrypted end-to-end from the Raspiblitz to any client connected to the blitz that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your Raspiblitz as if you were home, from anywhere in the world.
-This feature is entirely set up locally on the Raspiblitz, so even if you are sharing a VPS with someone you don't know, they'll never get access to your Raspiblitz.
+Pleb-VPN also provides easy Raspiblitz menu access to install and configure WireGuard, a private VPN service that will run through the VPS, encrypted end-to-end from the Raspiblitz to any client connected to the blitz that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your Raspiblitz as if you were home from anywhere in the world.
+This feature is entirely set up locally on the Raspiblitz, so **even if you are sharing a VPS with someone you don't know, they'll never get access to your Raspiblitz.**

 Finally, Pleb-VPN comes with the ability to automatically send recurring payments over lightning via keysend. _(credit to m00ninite's excellent scripts, found here: